-Research and development expenses increased from \$13.6 million for the year ended December 31, 2017 to \$18.4 million for the year ended December 31, 2018.
-The increase of \$4.8 million, or 35%, was primarily due to the following:
+Research and development expenses increased from \$18.4 million for the year ended December 31, 2018 to \$38.7 million for the year ended December 31, 2019.
+The increase of \$20.4 million, or 111%, was primarily due to the following:

-- a \$5.7 million increase in external costs as we continue to develop novel vectors and identify potential product candidates and progress our preclinical studies; - a \$0.7 million increase in payroll and personnel expenses due to increased headcount to support the development of our and our partners' product candidates; and - which were both partially offset by a \$1.6 million decrease for other research and development expenses, primarily due to a \$2.5 million decrease in stock-based compensation for uniQure, which was fully expensed in the first quarter of 2018.
-See Note 6 to our financial statements included elsewhere in this prospectus for further discussion of the stock options received from uniQure.
+- a \$11.6 million increase in external costs as we continue to develop novel vectors and identify potential product candidates and progress our preclinical studies; - a \$7.2 million increase in payroll and personnel expenses due to increased headcount of research and development, including a \$1.6 million increase in employee stock-based compensation expense; and - a \$1.5 million increase in other research and development expenses primarily for allocated overhead, including rent, equipment, depreciation, information technology costs and utilities.